data-echo-dev/reports-FE/README.md

+# Welcome, Victor
+Hey brother, some notes to help you get going as quickly as possible.
+Please don't hesitate to reach out if anything doesn't make sense.

+## some house keeping
+- Make sure to give your environment variables file the following name: `.env.local`
+- On commit messages and the [pattern I like to follow](https://dev.to/bhekanik/supercharge-your-git-history-with-better-commit-messages-32fk)
+- Short lived feature branches for each ticket (or a combination of two or more tickets, as long as the context is related, and the PR isn't too massive) - [trunk based development](https://trunkbaseddevelopment.com/)
+  - Each PR needs to be reviewed before merging into main

 # todo
 assume these are written in order of importance/priority. start from the top
 - error handling must be done for all the forms g😬